 As HR leaders, proactively facilitating these types of relationships helps reinforce your commitment to developing your employees’ unique potential.

-Jeff Weber, Instructure’s EVP of People and Places, will be speaking at the HR Tech Conference about the power of mentorship during the Women in HR Technology Summit on Tuesday, October 1 and the Ideas & Innovators panel on Friday, October 4.
+Jeff Weber, Instructure’s EVP of People and Places, presented at the HR Tech Conference on the Ideas & Innovators panel on Friday, October 4.
+Get our top insights from HR Tech here.